zhenqifu/SIRQA/README.md

 Stereoscopic Image Retargeting Quality Assessment
 =====================

-Matlab implementation of **GDIL** stereoscopic image retargeting quality assessment measurement
+Matlab implementation of **GDIL** stereoscopic image retargeting quality assessment measurement.
+IEEE TMM, 2020.

 The code has been tested on the Windows 10 64-bit OS.
 You can run [**main_GDIL.m**](main_GDIL.m) to obtain the results.